nixie/mice2mouse/README.md

                         output from delta_correct.py

 ### Typical usage
-    * start in background m2m\_device daemon (it does the translation), in command line parameters specify 2 input devices, which should be merged.
+    * start in background m2m\_device daemon (it does the translation), in command line parameters specify 2 input devices, which should be merged (Example: ./m2m\_device /dev/input/event10 /dev/input/event11).
     * run some demo application, f.e.
 DrawingDemo

 Note, that itu\_demo uses own translator and so you have to give to it same parameters as to m2m\_device daemon.